-This has helped us identify the relevant occupants of the apartment blocks to be demolished and gives information on specific rehousing needs and requirements of occupants.
-The redevelopment will provide much needed wheelchair accessible homes as well as a mix of houses and apartments in the locality.
+This has helped us identify the relevant occupants of the tower blocks to be demolished and gives information on specific rehousing needs and requirements of occupants.

 This information helps ensure that the arrangements for engagement and support for residents are accessible to all and meet the identified needs of those occupants directly impacted.